Monitoring and Targeting

 • that consumption volumes are related to measurable driving factors (weather, levels of production output, and so on).

-• that knowing the driving-factor values it is possible to estimate a target (in the sense of an expected quantity) for each "stream" of consumption (Click here for more on target-setting)
+• that knowing the driving-factor values it is possible to estimate expected consumption (Click here for more on calculating expected consumption)

 Applying M&T